Papillary thyroid carcinoma (PTC) is the most common malignancy of the thyroid gland, and frequently has nodal metastases at presentation.

 Treatment involves both surgical resection and administration of radioactive iodine for lymph node metastases.

 Overall papillary carcinoma carries a relatively good prognosis with a 20 year survival rate of ~90%.
 The 5 year survival is in the range of 95%.
-If the tumour is confined to the gland then mortality is less than 2.5%, with a sharp increase in mortality in patients with extension beyond the gland, to 38% 2.
+If the tumor is confined to the gland then mortality is less than 2.5%, with a sharp increase in mortality in patients with extension beyond the gland, to 38% 2.

 Other thyroid neoplasms should be considered in the absence of cavitary cervical lymph nodes.